 Metropolis president, Eugenie Havemeyer, reflects on the life and work of the architect, who left such a mark on New York City's cultural scene.

-Eugenie C. Havemeyer
+Author: Eugenie C. Havemeyer

 Thirty-five years ago this month, my husband, Horace Havemeyer III, achieved his dream of publishing a magazine on architecture and design.
 He called it Metropolis.